 The film was about mother and daughter and the interaction they had with each other.
-The daughter is an artist and a carer for her mother she has help from a couple of the locals.
-She shows in the film that she cares very deeply for her mother but she also need to make a living and as a successful artist needs to travel presumably to show her work.
-The interaction between her and her Mother is very respectful she includes her mother in the decision-making process and gets advice on what to wear.
-At the end of the film, we find out that there are two article in the house as her mother is an artist as well.
+The daughter is an artist and a carer for her mother; she has help from a couple of the locals.
+She shows in the film that she cares very deeply for her mother, but she also needs to make a living and as a successful artist needs to travel presumably to show her work.
+The interaction between her and her Mother is very respectful; she includes her mother in the decision-making process and gets advice on what to wear.
+At the end of the film, we find out that there are two articles in the house as her mother is an artist as well.

 Tate Modern Entry, Lubaina Himid.

 The Most Dangerous Disease an exhibition by the peace library and Antiwar museum of the Protestant Church of Berlin Brandenburg.